 WHAT HAPPENS IF A PROPERTY DOESN’T APPRAISE?

-Resolving #1 above (missing health & safety) is pretty straightforward- remove, install, or correct the issue and have the appraiser come out to re-inspect. *Note- this uaually means a $100-$300 re-inspection fee due to the appraiser for having to come back.
+“Subject To”: Resolving #1 above (missing health & safety) is pretty straightforward; remove, install, or correct the issue and have the appraiser come out to re-inspect.
+Once satisfied, the appraiser will change the verdict of the report from “Subject To” (failing) to “As-Is” (passing).
 Solving the problem can be as simple as installing CO2 detectors or strapping a water heater, but others like an unpermitted room addition or conversion can single-handedly kill a deal.
 Some loans have stricter checklists than others.

-Resolving #2 is trickier because the lender will always use the lesser of the sales price or appraisal value as the final value.
+“Missed Appraisal”: Resolving #2 is trickier because the lender always uses the lesser of the sales price or appraisal value to determine LTV.
 And since lenders lend based on LTV, this could.
 If a property “comes in below value” it’s up to the parties to negotiate again- either buyer covers the difference, seller reduces price, both meet in the middle somewhere, or a few other creative solutions are implemented.

 FHA/VA EXCEPTIONS

-If the “cost to cure” (lender-speak for “what it takes to fix the issue”) is
+The “cost to cure” (lender-speak for “what it takes to fix the issue”) is